 - Enter your name and email, along with basic information (diamond color, carat weight, clarity, etc.) about your jewelry, including size and grade of your jewelry or stone.

 - Receive an estimated market value for your piece right then and there.
 This whole process takes about 2 minutes.

 - Ship your item.
 If that price suits you, Worthy will send a FexEx delivery person to your house the next business day (or sometimes the same day!), in which you send the jewelry, diamond or watch to them — Worthy pays for all shipping and insures the item for up to $1 million.
 Sweet!

 - Agree on a “reserve price,” or the lowest price you are willing to accept.

 - Your item is auctioned.
-Worthy puts your jewelry in front of at least 100 potential buyers worldwide, who can then bid on your item.
+Worthy will put your jewelry in front of at least 100 potential buyers worldwide, who can then bid on your item.

 - Receive an offer within 7 days of Worthy receiving your item.